 Build a Successful Career

-The College of Health Sciences is pleased to offer a Post-Master’s Certificate/Adult-Gerontology Primary Care Nurse Practitioner Track.
+The College of Health Sciences is pleased to offer an accredited Post-Master’s Certificate/Adult-Gerontology Primary Care Nurse Practitioner Track.
 This advanced practice nursing track educates master’s prepared advanced practice nurses to expand their current scope of practice in order to assess, diagnose and manage acute, chronic, and complex health needs of individuals through adolescence (age 13 and older), adulthood, and end of life as primary care providers in a global health care system.

 Post-Master’s Certificate/Adult-Gerontology Primary Care Nurse Practitioner Track